-If you've set up audience sources, Google Ads will create default lists for you.
-You can immediately start targeting these lists in your ad groups.
-Learn more about automatically created lists that are available for you
+If you've set up audience sources, Google Ads will create default segments for you.
+You can immediately start targeting these segments in your ad groups.
+Learn more about automatically created segments that are available for you

 Popular default segments to consider include: